margaritadeligiannidi/AskSQL/README.md

 ## 5. Configure your web server

-Configure a web server such as Apache or Nginx to serve the application.
+Configure a web server such as Apache to serve the application.

 Make sure that:

 - PHP is enabled and properly configured.
 - The required PHP extensions are installed.
-- The web server has access to the application files.
 - MySQL and/or PostgreSQL support is enabled.
 - Required utilities such as `mysqldump` and `pg_dump` are available if schema extraction is used.

-After configuring your web server, open the application in your browser using the configured server URL.

 ---